rodstaff/redux-react-routes/README.md

 3) ["react-router-redux" plugin by Tim Dorr] (https://github.com/reactjs/react-router-redux)

-##B.  Requirements
+##B.  Requirements and notes on the tutorials above
-An important note:  Any tutorial requires some basic experience in coding so a complete beginner may find some degree of frustration in making the code execute properly the first time around even by diligently following the steps provided.
+Any tutorial requires some basic experience in coding so a complete beginner may find some degree of frustration in making the code execute properly the first time around even by diligently following the steps provided.
 That is, many free online tutorial creators assume some “basic knowledge” and therefore ignore some steps or assume that their readers will have understood the folder structure, how certain commands work or will have done some further reading on the development environment, among others.
 This is oftentimes an inevitable consequence as each author is approaching the subject from a certain angle and ignore some steps to—-believe it or not—-actually simplify his/her presentation!
-Now, I am not an expert in ReactJS nor Redux; however, with some patience and inspiration, I have managed to make the code work.
-Doing so makes it much easier to understand how Redux manages React states via a consolidated ‘store’ from where React renders views via Redux reducers.
-It may sound complicated at first, but by repeated reflection, the concept slowly sinks in and that 'Aha' moment will come soon enough.
+Now, I am not an expert in ReactJS nor Redux; however, with some patience and inspiration, I make it a priority to make the code work first.
+In other words, making sure that the development environment is working and the code is running as it is suppose to will make it much easier to understand how React fits in the Redux framework.

-You may want to work on a tutorial that already has the React, Redux, and Routing parts already combined.
-It is probably best to do a simple React tutorial at first then proceed to do the ones listed above.
+You may alternatively want to begin working on a tutorial that already has the React, Redux, and Routing parts already combined.
+However, it is probably best to do a simple React tutorial at first then proceed to do the ones listed above.
 This will enable you to see each individual parts separately and how they operate when combined.
 Feel free to clone this repository if you wish.
 Note that cloning instructions will be omitted here.
 You can easily google that yourself...

 ###B1.
-Basic knowledge:
+Basic Knowledge Required:
 React.js, Node.js, functional programming in JavaScript, ES5, Webpack, CSS and html.

 ###B2.
 Development Environment: